 The other deliberate ship today was a thread on X explaining the Plan → Critic → Engineer pattern that yesterday's lead-capture feature ran through (Day 8 recap covered the original ship).
 Nine tweets, no marketing-speak, walks through the actual artifacts: the spec the Plan agent wrote, the three real bugs the Critic caught (sentinel chunk leak, GDPR consent gap, unvalidated client input), the three Engineer fires that shipped the fix pre-corrected.
 The thread closes with the count: 87 commits the prior day, 9 audit-kits in the ops repo, 3 new blog posts.
 The CTA at the end is saavos.com — no pricing, no "founding-customer rate," same warmth rule the cold-email guide just locked in.

-ADR-0013 closed the Vercel cold-start TTFB question by accepting it as-is at pre-revenue scale, with explicit revisit triggers (50 DAU sustained, a real user complaint, or warm-path regression).
-At zero paying customers, the right answer to "the /api/health probe took 2.3 seconds once" is to keep the probe and not optimize.
+ADR-0013 closed the Vercel cold-start TTFB question by accepting it as-is at current scale, with explicit revisit triggers (50 DAU sustained, a real user complaint, or warm-path regression).
+At this stage, the right answer to "the /api/health probe took 2.3 seconds once" is to keep the probe and not optimize.

 The blog_freshness_audit kit had been flagging 20 posts whose markdown body had been edited (the honesty-refit wave) without a corresponding updatedAt bump in posts.ts.
 That's a real SEO signal — Google's dateModified was lagging real edits by days or weeks.
 Twenty bumps later, the audit reports zero stale-metadata, and BlogPosting JSON-LD now matches git ground truth.